stackflows-com/php-client-stackflows/docs/Api/EnvironmentApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$includeownercompanycategorytagscommentsCounttagsCountdiagrams = omnis; // string | Possible includes
+$include = owner,company,category,tags,comments-count,tags-count,diagrams; // string | Possible includes.
-$filterWithAnyTagstestTaganotherTestTag = vel; // string | Will return models that has any of specified tags
+$filterWithAnyTags = test-tag,another-test-tag; // string | Will return models that has any of specified tags.
-$filterWithoutAnyTags1 = voluptatem; // string | Will return list of all models that has no tags at all
+$filterWithoutAnyTags = true; // bool | Will return list of all models that has no tags at all.
-$filterAutocompletetes = ipsum; // string | Retrieve list that has \"tes\" at the start of their name
+$filterAutocomplete = tes; // string | Retrieve list that has \"tes\" at the start of their name.
-$filterSearchtes = quo; // string | Retrieve list that has \"tes\" in their name
+$filterSearch = tes; // string | Retrieve list that has \"tes\" in their name.
+$filterCategories = 1,2; // string | Filter by specific categories.
-$filterCategories12 = ab; // string | Filter by specific categories
+$filterType = voluptatem; // string | Filter by specific type.
+Example process,decision
-$filterUncategorized = true; // bool | List only uncategorized process models.
+$filterUncategorized = true; // bool | boolean List only uncategorized process models.
 $filterSubscribable = true; // bool | List only subscribable process models.
-$sortnameCreatedAtUpdatedAt = porro; // string | Sorting example
+$sort = name,-created_at,-updated_at; // string | Sorting by specified criteria.
 $contentType = application/json; // string |
 $accept = application/json; // string |

 try {
-    $result = $apiInstance->getEnvironmentBusinessModelsList($includeownercompanycategorytagscommentsCounttagsCountdiagrams, $filterWithAnyTagstestTaganotherTestTag, $filterWithoutAnyTags1, $filterAutocompletetes, $filterSearchtes, $filterCategories12, $filterUncategorized, $filterSubscribable, $sortnameCreatedAtUpdatedAt, $contentType, $accept);
+    $result = $apiInstance->getEnvironmentBusinessModelsList($include, $filterWithAnyTags, $filterWithoutAnyTags, $filterAutocomplete, $filterSearch, $filterCategories, $filterType, $filterUncategorized, $filterSubscribable, $sort, $contentType, $accept);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling EnvironmentApi->getEnvironmentBusinessModelsList: ', $e->getMessage(), PHP_EOL;